Billy Preston

-William Everett Preston (September 2, 1946 – June 6, 2006) was an American keyboardist, singer and songwriter whose work encompassed R&B, rock, soul, funk, and gospel.
-Preston was a top session keyboardist in the 1960s, during which he backed artists such as Little Richard, Sam Cooke, Ray Charles, the Everly Brothers, Reverend James Cleveland, the Beatles and the Rolling Stones.
-He gained attention as a solo artist with hit singles such as "That's the Way God Planned It", the Grammy-winning "Outa-Space", "Will It Go Round in Circles", "Space Race", "Nothing from Nothing", and "With You I'm Born Again".
-Additionally, Preston co-wrote "You Are So Beautiful", which became a #5 hit for Joe Cocker.
+William Everett Preston (September 2, 1946 – June 6, 2006) was an American keyboardist, singer, and songwriter whose work encompassed R&B, rock, soul, funk, and gospel.
+Preston was a top session keyboardist in the 1960s, backing Little Richard, Sam Cooke, Ray Charles, the Everly Brothers, Reverend James Cleveland, the Beatles, and the Rolling Stones.
+He gained attention as a solo artist with hit singles "That's the Way God Planned It", the Grammy-winning "Outa-Space", "Will It Go Round in Circles", "Space Race", "Nothing from Nothing", and "With You I'm Born Again".
+Additionally, Preston co-wrote "You Are So Beautiful", which became a hit for Joe Cocker.

-Preston is one of only two non-Beatle musicians (along with Tony Sheridan) to be given a credit on a Beatles recording at the band's request; the group's 1969 single "Get Back" was credited as "The Beatles with Billy Preston".
-He continued to record and perform with George Harrison after the Beatles' breakup, along with other artists such as Eric Clapton and the Rolling Stones on many of the group's albums and tours during the 1970s.
-On May 12, 2021, the Rock and Roll Hall of Fame announced that Preston would be inducted with the Musical Excellence Award.
+Preston is one of very few musicians to be given a credit on a Beatles recording, which was done at the band's request; the group's 1969 single "Get Back" was credited as "The Beatles with Billy Preston".
+He is one of several people referred to as a fifth Beatle.
+Preston continued to record and perform with George Harrison after the Beatles' breakup, along with other artists such as Eric Clapton and the Rolling Stones on many of the group's albums and tours during the 1970s.
+He was inducted into the Rock and Roll Hall of Fame in 2021.

 Life and career

 Early life

-Preston was born September 2, 1946, in Houston and moved to Los Angeles as a child with his mother Robbie Lee Williams.
-Noted as a child prodigy, Preston was entirely self-taught and never had a music lesson.
-By the age of ten, he was playing organ onstage backing several gospel singers such as Mahalia Jackson.
-At 11, Preston appeared on an episode of Nat King Cole's NBC TV show singing the Fats Domino hit "Blueberry Hill" with Cole.
+Preston was born September 2, 1946, in Houston but moved to Los Angeles as a child with his mother Robbie Lee Williams.
+A child prodigy, Preston was self taught, never having had a music lesson.
+By the age of ten, he was playing organ onstage backing gospel singers such as Mahalia Jackson.
+At 11, Preston appeared on Nat King Cole's NBC TV show singing the Fats Domino hit "Blueberry Hill" with Cole.
 He appeared in St. Louis Blues, the 1958 W. C. Handy biopic starring Cole; Preston played Handy at a younger age.
+In 1960, he became a pianist for Andraé Crouch with the Church of God in Christ Singers, which first recorded the smash gospel hit "The Blood Will Never Lose Its Power".

-In 1962, Preston joined Little Richard's band as an organist, and it was while performing in Hamburg that he met the Beatles.
-In 1963, he played the organ on Sam Cooke's Night Beat album and released his own debut album, 16 Yr.
+In 1962, Preston joined Little Richard's band as organist, and while performing in Hamburg he met the Beatles.
+In 1963, he played the organ on Sam Cooke's Night Beat album and released his debut album, 16 Yr.
 Old Soul, for Cooke's SAR label.
 In 1965, he released the album The Most Exciting Organ Ever and performed on the rock and roll show Shindig!
-In May or June 1965, he had a session with Little Richard and Jimi Hendrix in New York City, yielding the soul classic dirge "I Don't Know What You've Got".
+In May or June 1965, he had a session with Little Richard and Jimi Hendrix in New York City, yielding the soul classic "I Don't Know What You've Got".
 In 1967, he joined Ray Charles' band.
 Following this exposure, several musicians began asking Preston to contribute to their sessions.